Jewish Studies

 Grading Scheme: Letter Grade

 Explores competing secular and religious views regarding human impacts on and moral responsibilities toward nature and of the key thinkers and social movements in contention over them.
-(H) (WR)
+(WR)

-Attributes: General Education - Humanities, Satisfies 2000 Words of Writing Requirement
+Attributes: Satisfies 2000 Words of Writing Requirement

 REL 2210 Hebrew Scriptures 3 Credits